epfl-ada/ada-2023-project-theredpandada5/ada_website/index.markdown

 - The classic Drama Woman persona is positively correlated with the ratings.
 We surely all enjoy seeing a drama queen fall in love!
 - The Attractive Newcomer persona has a bad influence on the ratings.
 Maybe is it an incentive to never move out?
 - The Talkative Bestfriend persona also tends to be bad for the movies.
 And for sure, we all hate this annoying and awkward friend that often breaks the romance with their unfunny jokes.
 - The Woman Detective persona has a lot of success!
 Who would object?
-We love gruesome murders, we love intense romance, what could possibly go wrong when mixing these two?
+We love gruesome murders and we love intense romance.
+What could possibly go wrong when mixing these two?

-In the end, we were still able to make some interesting observations.
-However, one should note that even on clichés or personas with significant differences, the regression coefficient is quite “low” (around 0.3).
-Ratings always remain in a “reasonable” range.
-This suggests that there is no huge impacting factor.
-This might be a consequence of group effect: people tend to follow the first few votes about a movie.
+Do not forget that these are only small findings.
+They might influence slightly how much we like a romance movie, but none of our factors ended up being a huge impacting factor (at best a +0.3 difference in ratings).
+Maybe you would like to find out further why that is?
+We have a new suspect: people pleasing in the votes.
+Is our opinion scaled on that of others?